You have come to the right place if you need a step by step guide on how to do Ghusl (Janabah bath) the right way.

 Meanwhile, take care of your arm-pits, ears, the navel, and the recesses of skin, make sure you rub all those corners with water.

-After you finished washing your entire body, step aside from where you did the ghusl and gently wash your feet starting from the right feet and then the left feet up to and including the ankles, three times. you should enter the water between the toes with your little finger and then wash the feet.
+After you finished washing your entire body, step aside from where you did the ghusl and gently wash your feet starting from the right foot and then the left up to, and including the ankles, three times.
+You should enter the water between the toes with your little finger and then wash the feet.

 Ash-hadu Alla ilaha illallah, wa ash-hadu anna Mohammadan Abdoho wa Rasoolah.
 Allahomma aj’alnee minattawwabeen, waj’alnee mottatahhireen.

 I bear witness that there is no god worthy of worship, but Allah, He has no partner, and I bear witness that Mohammad is His servant and His Messenger.
 O Allah, make me of those who repent for their sins, and of those who keep themselves pure.)